Punta Conejo, Salina Cruz Surf Trip Prep

 Southern Oaxaca Surf Spot Map

 I created this map from many different sources online, so I can’t be certain yet of the exact locations.
-That said, as we travel up and down this coastline to surf, I’ll be taking notes and updating the map.
+We only really surfed 3 spots, so I’ll see if I can update it the more we go down there.

 Río Tapextla